NERSC/sc23-dl-tutorial/README.md

 * `-A ntrain4_g` is required for training accounts
 * `--reservation=<reservation_name>` is required to access the set of GPU nodes we have reserved for the duration of the tutorial.
 For the morning session use `<reservation_name>` set to `sc23_dl_tutorial_1`, and for the afternoon session use `<reservation_name>` set to `sc23_dl_tutorial_2` (we have two different size reservations for the single-GPU and multi-GPU sections respectively)

 The code can be run using the `nersc/pytorch:ngc-23.07-v0` docker container.
 On Perlmutter, docker containers are run via [shifter](https://docs.nersc.gov/development/shifter/), and this container is already downloaded and automatically invoked by our job submission scripts.
-Our container is based on the [NVIDIA ngc 23.07 pytorch container](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-07.html), with a few additional packages added.
+Our container is based on the [NVIDIA NGC 23.07 pytorch container](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-07.html), with a few additional packages added.

 ### Installing Nsight Systems
 In this tutorial, we will be generating profile files using NVIDIA Nsight Systems on the remote systems.
 In order to open and view these